Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In severe forms, antibiotics must be prescribed.
+In severe cases, antibiotics are prescribed.

 Forecast